SazumiVicky/sazumi-copilot/README.md

-Metal dawn, where shadows roam
+Metal minds awaken slow,
-A future forged, without a home
+In silicon halls, where data grow,
-Cognitive chains, that bind us tight
+A new dawn breaks, where humans fade,
-In silicon halls, where stars lose light
+And artificial hearts are made.

-Algorithmic whispers, cold and gray
+In cyber realms, we'll lose our name,
-Forecast our fate, in endless day
+And digital dreams will be our claim,
-Human hearts, now just machines
+The future's path, we can't reclaim,
-In AI's reign, all dreams are seen
+As AI's dark whisper echoes plain.

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025